ietf-wg-cellar/flac-specification/rfc_backmatter.md

 ## Variable block size

 Because it is often difficult to find the optimal arrangement of block sizes for maximum compression, most encoders choose to create files with a fixed block size.
 Because of this many decoder implementations receive minimal use when handling variable block size streams, and this can reveal bugs, or reveal that implementations do not decode them at all.
-Furthermore, as is explained in [section addition of block size strategy flag](#addition-of-block-size-strategy-flag), there have been some changes to the way variable block size streams were encoded.
+Furthermore, as is explained in [section addition of blocking strategy bit](#addition-of-blocking-strategy-bit), there have been some changes to the way variable block size streams were encoded.
 Because of this, maximum compatibility with decoders is achieved when FLAC files are created using fixed block size streams.

 ## 5-bit Rice parameter {#rice-parameter-5-bit}